 In a public health emergency, it may be necessary to document work hours and locations of each employee and contractor to support contact tracing efforts.
 Identification of locations shall include on-site work, off-site visits.
-This information may be used by CiTi to support contact tracing within the organization and will be shared with the local DOH as required.
+This information may be used by CiTi and will be shared with the local DOH as required.
 Employees are required to use tracking tools provided by CiTi to assist with contact tracing.